-10This is also related to the view that there is some "insufficiency of explanation wholly in terms of material causes" (Gotthelf 1987, 221).
+15This is also related to the view that there is some "insufficiency of explanation wholly in terms of material causes" (Gotthelf 1987, 221).

-11The same rationale holds for movement cases, in which we are interested in the changing location of an object over time.
+16The same rationale holds for movement cases, in which we are interested in the changing location of an object over time.
 In these cases, guiding causes determine the particular location that the starting materials move to.
 For example, blood vessels dictate where blood will flow, water channels determine where water will move, the race track determines where the toy race car will move, and so on.
 The upstream presence of material is causally relevant to its downstream movement, but it does not control the specific location of this movement, which guiding causes are responsible for.
-So causes with material continuity often lack causal specificity2, although they interact with other causes that do have this specificity.
+So causes with material continuity often lack with material continuity are viewed as less causally responsible is that we often assume that they are present in a given situation, while other factors change in various ways.
+If we want to know how a house is built or how a butterfly a develops, we often assume that the starting materials are available.